• Skip to primary navigation

 For the sauce

-• Vinegar – this adds the tartness.
+• Vinegar - this provides a hint of tartness.

 • Sugar – for sweetness.
 I used white granulated sugar